wincle626/Synthesizable-approXimate-Linear-Algebra-Library-SXLAL-/README.md

 W48, I16: Number of iterations = 36661, Time Usage = 17046.1 ms

-## Various precision agains data size
+## Various precision against data size

 As shown, the iteration numbers using float and double precision across different dimention size are very similar from 64 to 256.
 When reaching the dimension 1024, there is a siginificant difference of iteration number between float and double precision data type.
 <p align="center">